-2. On average, the forecasted values differ by 5.84% from the actual values.
+2. On average, the forecasted values differ by $5.84\$ from the actual values.

 - 1. To calculate the percent error, divide the forecast error by the actual value.
-In the above example, the percent error for January is $\frac{\text{forecast error}}{\text{actual value}} = \frac{1}{83} = 0.0120 \dots$ - 2.
+In the above example, the percent error for January is $\frac{forecast\ error}{actual\ value} = \frac{1}{83} = 0.0120\ldots$ - 2.
 To calculate the MAPE, add up the absolute value of the percent errors column, divide the sum by the number of errors and then multiply by 100 to convert the result to a percent.
 In this example, there are 12 errors, so we divide the column sum by 12. - 3.
-When calculating the MAPE, keep all of the decimals throughout the calculation to prevent any round-off error.
+When calculating the MAPE, keep all of the decimals throughout the calculation to

-4. The mean absolute percent error is just the average (or mean) of the absolute values of the percent errors.
+- prevent any round-off error. - 4.
+The mean absolute percent error is just the average (or mean) of the absolute values of the percent errors.
 After calculating the absolute value of the percent errors, calculate the mean of the absolute value of the percent errors.
-In the above example, just calculate the mean of the absolute value of the percent errors column to get the MAPE.

-5. The MAPE tells us the average percent difference between the forecasted values and the actual values.
+In the above example, just calculate the mean of the absolute value of the percent errors column to get the MAPE. - 5.
+The MAPF tells us the average percent difference between the forecasted values and the actual values.